 Note Xbox One voice commands are not available in all regions.
 To find out if voice options are available in your country or region, see Xbox One Feature Availability.
-In the chart on that page, check the Premium/Natural Voice (including "Xbox On") feature to see if it's available in your locale.
+Check the Premium/Natural Voice (including "Xbox On") feature to see if it's available in your locale.

 Consider the following points when you adjust the Kinect microphone or configure your play space: